wgmyers/anti-social/README.md

 ### What's different about anti-social, then?

 * You can block specific pages, directories, or whole domains.
-* You turn blocking off with a 'snooze' button in the popup menu, but it comes back on again after five minutes.
+* You can turn blocking off with a 'snooze' button in the popup menu, but it comes back on again after five minutes.
 * If you use the 'snooze' button, you can't use it again for the next hour.

 anti-social is still in the pre-release stage, so there's no package or licence yet.
 When it's ready for release there will be some kind of FLOSS licence for sure.